shagu/framestack/README.md

 orange.text = "Example Text"
 ```

 In this case, the font template is used which provides basic text drawing functionality and additional attributes such as `.text`.
+Have a look at the [font.lua](font.lua) to see all possible attributes and functions provided by the template.

 ### Event System